 This app provides users with information about eczema such as the causes, factors that make eczema worse and treatment options.
 The app has a quick reference section that has illustrations on treatments such wet wraps, bleach baths and daily care.
-For a more detailed description of the app, see Google Play and for a detailed review, see Reviews.
+For a more detailed description of the app, see For a detailed review, see Reviews.

 ✔ Free, comprehensive information.